apache/druid/docs/api-reference/supervisor-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints for managing and monitoring supervisors, including information retrieval and life cycle management.
+This document describes the API endpoints to manage and monitor supervisors for Apache Druid.

 ## Supervisors